 Indoor ventilation at camp is increased this year through the use of open windows, circulation fans, and new filters in ceiling air purifiers.

 Staff, CITs and campers must report any new or unexplained symptom of COVID-19 if one arises during the camp day.
 An example of an explained symptom is something pre-existing, such as asthma or allergies.
 The person with an unexplained symptom will remain masked, be supervised but removed from contact with the larger group, and be sent home with a parent to be tested for COVID-19.
 The person can return to camp once they have tested negative, at least 24 hours have passed since their last fever, their symptoms have improved and they’ve had no risk factor for COVID-19 exposure over the prior 5 days.
 The person’s cohort will be moved to another area so that the original cohort location can be closed for 24 hours and fully cleaned and disinfected.

 - Campers should bring their own lunch and snack to camp.

 - All campers and CITS should bring a towel to sit on for snack and lunch times as an easy, fun way to maintain social distancing.

 - This year the camp is using a system of color-coded silicone wristbands to indicate kids’ comfort level for closeness.
 Parent and child are encouraged to discuss this before camp to uphold family values and beliefs.
 Kids may change their color choice from day to day as their comfort level changes.

 - LIGHT BLUE– Comfort near others (i.e., tapping elbows with someone to say hello or not wearing a mask outdoors.)

 - ORANGE– Desire for a greater distance from others (i.e., an air High Five or wave to greet someone or wearing a mask when outdoors.

-- RAINBOW– Staff, Interns & CITs wear this color to show their fully vaccinated status, ability to go mask-free and respect of others’ preferences.
+- RAINBOW– Staff, Interns & CITs wear this color to show their fully vaccinated status and respect of others’ preferences.